 What is Chlorhexidine Gluconate (CHG) soap?

-CHG soap (Hibiclens®) is used to reduce the numbers of germs on your skin.
-This soap kills germs on the skin for a longer time than other soaps and works when other body fluids, such as blood, are present.
+CHG soap (Hibiclens®) is used to reduce the number of germs on your skin.
+This soap kills germs on the skin for a longer period of time.
+It works when other body fluids, such as blood, are present.

 The Centers for Disease Control and Prevention (CDC) estimates that 1 out of every 20 patients will get an infection while they are in the hospital.
 These infections are called hospital acquired infections (HAIs).
-In 2002, the number of HAIs in the U.S. was about 1.7 million.
+On any given day, about 1 in 31 hospital patients has at least one healthcare-related infection.

-Yes, it can.
-Some of the common side effects of cleaning skin with CHG soap (Hibiclens®) are itchiness, redness, and irritation of the skin.
 These side effects often go away quickly.
-If you have any skin irritation (skin that is red, itchy, or burns), rinse the CHG soap (Hibiclens®) off your skin and let your nurse know right away.
+If you have any skin irritation, rinse the CHG soap (Hibiclens®) off your skin and let your nurse know right away.

-Does CHG soap (Hibiclens®) hurt metal jewelry or jewelry stones?
+Does CHG soap hurt metal jewelry or jewelry stones?

 No. There is no data to show that CHG soap (Hibiclens®) hurts metal jewelry or jewelry stones.